-There may be times when your Windows Update may give you problems on your Windows 10/8/7 computer.
+There may be times when your Windows Update may give you problems on your Windows 11/10 computer.
 You may even see Pending Windows Updates which refuse to install for some reason in spite of several attempts.
-In such cases you should consider deleting the failed and pending Windows Updates which are downloaded incompletely to your computer and then try to restart installation once again as soon as you restart your computer.
+In such cases, you should consider deleting the failed and pending Windows Updates that are downloaded incompletely to your computer and then try to restart the installation once again as soon as you restart your computer.

 Delete Downloaded, Failed, Pending Windows Updates

 1] Delete the contents of the Temporary folder